kammitama5/kammitama5.github.io/_posts/2018-5-5-Saturday-May-5th.md

   Or immigrant, which is what I am.
 I sat next to a welder for part of my flight.
 I really enjoyed speaking with him.
 He was cool AF.
 I took two welding classes, and was seriously considering getting my license a few years ago (just as a skill-set), and my teacher was a dive-welder (and female, too... she was *very much* a badarse).
-I just had a great experience.
+I just had a great experience for the trip.
+- Out here, I feel like I'm more of a projection of what other people would like me to be, and over there I'm who I am.
+Well, not to be meta or anything, but I am...uh..myself.
+Last I checked, anyways.
 - I knocked out and got up around 10am.
 I don't think I've slept that long in a while.
 It was a bit nice, but really weirded me out when I saw the time.